ianchak/stati/docs-site/site/advanced/troubleshooting.md

 ## TypeScript bundles not appearing

 **Cause:**
-TypeScript auto-injection may be disabled or bundles may not be compiling.
+TypeScript bundles may not be compiling or bundle patterns may not match your pages.

 **Solution:**

 1. Ensure `typescript.enabled: true` in your config
-2. Check that `autoInject` is not set to `false`
+2. Verify your entry point exists at `src/main.ts` (or configured `srcDir`)
-3. Verify your entry point exists at `src/main.ts` (or configured `srcDir`)
+3. Check the dev server console for TypeScript compilation errors
-4. Check the dev server console for TypeScript compilation errors
+4. If using `include`/`exclude` patterns in bundles, verify they match your page URLs
-5. If using `include`/`exclude` patterns in bundles, verify they match your page URLs
+5. Bundles are automatically injected when TypeScript is enabled

 ---